Lutir/preparation/README.md

 ### Here are somethings which you can try to get started

+> Given that you are still reading means that you are serious about it and really want to get started.
+Perfect!
+Here are some things which i tried out and they turned out to be really helpful!

 - **Solve 3 questions per day**
   - Simple right?